How to plait a horses mane

 6. Roll the plait neatly: After securing each plait, roll it neatly against the horse’s neck.
 This will create a clean and polished look.

-See also How to pronounce significance
+See also How to serve in squash

 7. Consider using plaits spray: Use a plaits spray or gel to help hold the plaits in place and prevent flyaways.